Dio

 Rowan Robertson signature guitar pick.

-"Lock Up the Wolves" features an entirely new line-up: guitarist Rowan Robertson (from England, who was only 17 at the time) , Simon Wright of AC/DC fame and ex-Malmsteen keyboardist Jens Johanssen.
-Jens would eventually go on to be with Stratovarious.
+"Lock Up the Wolves" features an entirely new Dio line-up and now features guitarist Rowan Robertson (from England, who was only teenager at the time), Simon Wright of AC/DC fame and ex-Yngwie Malmsteen keyboardist Jens Johanssen.
+Jens went on to join Stratovarious and Masterplan.
 (I'll bet if someone made one of those family trees for Dio, it would be quite large but very interesting.)
-This disc, despite having one of the coolest covers ever, is just not up to par with all of Dio's past albums.
-I dunno, itís just sort of forgettable.
-Without having the CD on, I can only pick out one song that I can even remember, "Hey Angel."

 Diamonds Dio - Diamonds-The Best of Dio (Vertigo) 1992